This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Analysis: Once the anomaly has been identified and stored, an investigation should be performed to understand the reason behind the spike in cost.
 During this lifecycle phase, individuals look to determine if the increased cost is in fact an unexpected increase, if this is the result of intended or unintended change, etc.,and to uncover the “why” behind what happened.

-• Resolution Deciding upon an action to take as a result of the analysis, even if the decision is to take no further action.
+• Resolution: Deciding upon an action to take as a result of the analysis, even if the decision is to take no further action.
 See common resolution outcomes below.

-• Retrospective: once the Anomaly has been resolved, it’s important to perform an analysis to understand how future anomalies can be prevented, capture data to feed into KPIs (e.g. $ avoided), or even adjust the monitoring system to capture it earlier.
+• Retrospective: Once the Anomaly has been resolved, it’s important to perform an analysis to understand how future anomalies can be prevented, capture data to feed into KPIs (e.g. $ avoided), or even adjust the monitoring system to capture it earlier.

 Record Creation